karolflont/FastTrack/README.md

 - a dedicated Windows based computer with PowerShell 5.1 installed
 - one of the servers, you're going to configure/manage using this module

 First option is the PREFERRED one, as some of the functions of this module trigger a mass restart of managed hosts.
-Using these functions with FastTrack module installed on one of the managed hosts will result in this host being omitted from the restart.
+Using these functions with FastTrack module installed on one of the managed hosts will result in this host being omitted from the automatic restart and you'll have to restart this host manually.

 To install the FastTrack module on your computer:
 - open an elevated PowerShell prompt (Run as administrator) (Can be PowerShell ISE as well)
-- change your working directory to the directory contatining FastTrack.INSTALL.ps1 file (Do NOT copy this file out of it's directory - other files in this directory are important as well and have to be in the same directory as FastTrack.INSTALL.ps1 for proper installation)
+- change your working directory to the directory contatining FastTrack.INSTALL.ps1 file (Do NOT copy this file out of it's directory, as other files in this directory are important as well and have to be in the same directory as FastTrack.INSTALL.ps1 for proper installation)
 - run FastTrack.INSTALL.ps1 script

 WARNING: Installing FastTrack will add all hosts ("*") to the WSMan:\localhost\Client\TrustedHosts.
 If you already have some hosts defined as WSMan trusted hosts, these will be backed up and restored automatically when you run FastTrack uninstall script.